Andrew Loomis: Career

+The Loomis method

+The Loomis Method is a drawing technique that uses grids to represent the human head from various angles accurately.
+This technique was developed by Loomis in the 1940s, and was first described in his book Drawing the Head and Hands.
+The Loomis method for the construction of the head is very popular because it is easy to learn and remember and can be applied to any drawing of the head.

 Influence and legacy

 Titan Books reissued the Andrew Loomis titles in facsimile editions between 2011 and 2013.
 Prior to that, the books had been out of print for decades, available only as excerpts by Walter Foster Publishing.
 Some of Loomis's books are currently being published in Japanese via Maar Sha Co., Ltd. Early prints have become highly collectible, sought by art enthusiasts and practitioners.